GWSim: Python package for creating mock GW samples for different astrophysical populations and cosmological models of binary black holes: Models of cosmology and GW sources astrophysical population

 \subsection{Cosmological models}

-The code considers only the cosmological models with spatial curvature zero (flat) and for three scenarios namely, Lambda Cold Dark Matter (\lcdm), $w_0$CDM, which takes into account variation of the dark energy equation of state without redshift dependence, and $w_0$-$w_a$CDM, which takes into account variation of the dark energy equation of state with redshift dependence \citep{Chevallier:2000qy, PhysRevLett.90.091301}.
-In Tab.~\ref{tab:cosmo_parameters}, we present these models.
-For a particular choice of the cosmological parameters, the code computes the luminosity distances $d_l(z_m)$ to the merger situated at a redshift~$z_m$ using
+The code considers only the cosmological models with spatial curvature zero (flat) and for three scenarios namely, \lcdm, w$_0$CDM, which takes into account variation of the dark energy equation of state without redshift dependence, and w$_0$-w$_a$CDM, which takes into account variation of the dark energy equation of state with redshift dependence \citep{Chevallier:2000qy, PhysRevLett.90.091301}.
+In \tabacro~\ref{tab:cosmo_parameters}, we present these models.
+For a particular choice of the cosmological parameters, the code computes the luminosity distances $D_L(z_m)$ to the merger situated at a redshift~$z_m$ using

 with $E^2(z)\equiv {\Omega_m(1+z)^3+ \Omega_{DE}\exp{[\int_0^z\dd\!\ln{(1+z')}(1+\omega(z'))]}}$.